-- Gain access to a pool of over 500 dedicated alumni looking to foster career connections with you
+- Gain access to a pool of dedicated alumni looking to foster career connections with you

-- Expand their range of career prospects and strategies
+- Expand your range of career prospects and strategies

 - Participate in online discussions and conversations as well as have the ability to ask specific questions